cogilabs/GTFOBot/README.md

 For the moment, the message reacting and answering only works in French, as me and my friends (people who use it) are French, but I intend to localize it quickly.

 Appart from that, the application is *fully localized* in English and French, taking the server language for event handling, and the asking user's language for command descriptions and answering to commands (Intel, mission descriptions, etc...).
-It's also really easy to localize in other languages.
+It's also really easy to localize in other languages (cf. [the english localization file](localization/en-US.json)).

 If a text channel named `dauda-logs` exists, the bot will log every actions it does in this server in it, along with actions like starting or rebooting.